top of page

 If you’re self-employed or planning to start a business, be honest about your goals and provide realistic timelines.
 Courts are far more likely to show sympathy if your plans are well-documented, time-organized, and reasonable.

-Final words by Michael Lyore Law
+Final words by Michael Iyore Law

 Not having a job or declared income doesn’t mean you’re off the hook for child support or spousal support.

 Courts will look closely at your background, past earnings, and efforts to earn income before deciding what support should be paid.
 It’s not about whether you currently have earnings, but if you can have them and if you’re actively searching for them.
+Even if you have minimal education or work history, the Court could still impute a minimum wage income, where there no valid or compelling reasons for not working.

 Whether you’re asking for support or defending against a claim, working with an experienced family law lawyer helps ensure your rights are protected and your case is built on solid ground.